When someone asks you to think about health, wellness and fitness, you usually think about physical health, exercise or nutrition.

 17) During the mummification process, Egyptians would usually remove the brains through the nose.

 18) Alcohol effects your brain in ways that include blurred vision, slurred speaking, an unsteady walk, and more.
 These usually disappear once you become sober again.
 However, if you drink often for long periods of time, there is evidence that alcohol can affect your brain permanently and not reverse once you become sober again.
-Long term effects include memory issues and some reduced cognitive function.
+Long term effects include memory issues and some reduced

 19) Eyewitness accounts of criminal suspects is usually only about 50 percent accurate because it is difficult for your brain to remember the details of someone you’re not familiar with.
 Traumatic events can also affect the brains ability to remember details.